raphi-tech/git-mirror/README.md

 ## How to use it
 Make sure you setup SSH authentication for both repositories.

 For that you need to generate a new SSH key on your local machine.
-After you generate the key, you have to add the public key to your account on the platforms your repositories will be on to enable authentication for Git operations over SSH.
+After you generate the key, you have to add the public key to your account on the platforms your repository is on to enable authentication for Git operations over SSH.

 ### Generate a new SSH key
 1. Open Git Bash